fin-cli/handbook/commands/db/size.md

-# wp db size
+# fin db size

 Displays the database name and size.

-Display the database name and size for `DB_NAME` specified in wp-config.php.
+Display the database name and size for `DB_NAME` specified in fin-config.php.
 The size defaults to a human-readable number.

 Available size formats include:
 * b (bytes)